EV vs Gas: The Real 5-Year Cost Comparison (2026)

 What is the EV registration surcharge in my state?

 42 states + DC now charge EVs an extra annual registration fee.
-Range: $36 (DC) to $290 (NJ). $200 is the median ($200 in TX, FL, MI, GA, OH, TN).
-Zero in 8 states: AK, AZ, CT, ME, MA, NV, NM, NY.
+Among the states that charge, the range is $36 (DC) to $290 (NJ), and $200 is the single most common amount — nine states sit exactly there (TX, FL, OH, TN, AR, RI, WV, WY, AL).
+The highest are NJ $290, MI $267, and PA $250.
+Eight states still charge nothing: AK, AZ, CT, ME, MA, NV, NM, NY.
 See our EV surcharge tracker for the full list.

 Why are EV tires so expensive?